Feral-Lang/Book/src/std/4-std-vectors.md

 ```
 vector.slice(start: int, end: int = -1) -> vector
 ```
 Extracts the elements from `start` to `end - 1` and returns them in a new vector.
-If `end == -1` then the slice ends at the end of the vector
+If `end == -1` then the slice ends at the end of the vector.
+Any modification in the elements of a slice will affect its original vector as well

 Example:
 ```